iWork Pages document file definition and linked programs information.

 |Default for .pages type:

 |This suffix is related to iWork documents, openable solely in Apple iWork.|

-that open these format:
+that open pages file:

 |iWork (Apple OS X)

 To open it in Windows, you only need one thing: a file-sharing compressor, such as WinRAR, 7Zip or WinZip, whichever you like the most, are all free.
 If you already have it installed, we continue.

 All you have to do is take the file, which will be something like "xxxx.pages", and change the extension (right click and then "Rename").
 You only have to delete the suffix and put ".zip" instead -without the quotes-, in such a way that "xxxx.zip" would remain.

 When we change it, it will automatically become a .zip compressed , which we can open without any problem with the compressor we have downloaded before.
 And what will we have inside?
 Well, among many useless things we will have a .PDF that contains the text that was in the page document, and we can open it and read it without any problem.